 The Industrial coating performance and the life cycle are determined by various forms such as adequate surface preparation methods, selection of coating system, environment, and cost.

 Our Industrial coating industries related to surface preparation methods are wide that are being selected according to the project and process requirements by facility owners.
-Regardless of the substrate (Carbon Steel, Stainless Steel, Aluminium, Copper, Brass, Bronze, Titanium, Concrete, etc.), the degree of surface treatment is mandatory for a long time coating integrity and optimal corrosion protection as intended.
+Regardless of the substrate (Carbon Steel, Stainless Steel, Aluminium, Copper, Brass, Bronze, Titanium, Concrete, etc.), the degree of surface treatment is mandatory for a long time of coating integrity and optimal corrosion protection as intended.

-In our Coating industry, the Dry blast cleaning surface treatment is referred to as Sandblasting or Grit blasting or Abrasive blasting.
+In our Coating industry, the Dry blast cleaning surface treatment is referred to as Sandblasting or Grit blasting, or Abrasive blasting.

 What are all the Surface preparation methods being specified by owners?

 - Wet abrasive blast cleaning method

 Hand tool cleaning is one method of preparing a steel substrate by the use of non-power hand tools.
 Hand tool cleaning removes all loose mill scales, loose rust, loose paint, and other loose contaminations.
 It is not designed to remove tightly adherent mill scale, rust, and paint.
 International Standard SSPC SP-2 clearly defines that the Mill scale, rust, and paint are considered adherent if they cannot be removed by lifting with a dull putty knife.